 THEME: GLUTEN FREE BREAD

-This pan de yuca or yuca bread or cassava bread recipe has been in my recipe book for over a year.
+This pan de yuca, yuca bread or cassava bread recipe has been in my recipe book for over a year.
 I had once bought some cassava flour to try out some traditional African recipe.
-Lost the recipe, couldn’t remember the name, left with a bag of flour.
+Lost the recipe, couldn’t remember the name and was left with the bag of flour.
 When I cleaning out the fridge, the flour came out from some hidden corner.
 Googled for recipes to use up the flour and came across the recipe for pan de yuca.
 I jotted it down and decided to check out other similar recipes.
 What got me so confused was the different oven temperatures used, the amount of cheese used.
-I got confused and thought I’ll get back to the recipe the following day.
+A bit frustrated, thought I’ll get back to the recipe the following day.
 That did not happen.
 The flour was taken by my maid to her home to make porridge.

 Went back to the recipe when Stacy who blogs at Food Lust People Love suggested Gluten Free Bread.
 Cassava, yuca, yucca or tapioca is a starchy tuber full of carbohydrates but gluten free.
 Its very common to find cassava being sold in Mombasa practically throughout the year.
-I use the fresh tuber to make curry, or use it as a snack either by frying or boiling the pieces and serving with salt, chili powder and lemon.
+I use the fresh tuber to make Cassava in Coconut Milk, or use it as a snack- Fried Cassava either by frying or boiling the pieces and serving with salt, chili powder and lemon.
+Check out the fried cassava and Garlic Chilli Mogo.
 Cassava crisps(chips) as we call it is my favorite.
 The flour is usually used to thicken a gravy or a soup or used to bind boiled potatoes, cassava, sweet potato to make cutlets or patties.

 Overall comments from the family…its delicious and they could not believe that I had not used plain or wheat flour.
-I liked the cheesy flavor of the bread and going to make it again.
+I liked the cheesy flavor of the bread.
 In spite of the different instructions, measurements and baking times, this bread is really very easy to make.
-Though the rolls were not super soft, the outer crunchy layer and inner soft centre were good enough for us.
+Though the rolls are not super soft, the outer crunchy layer and inner soft centre were good enough for us.
 To make a more softer centre, add 4 cups of soft cheese.

 - Line a baking tray with some parchment paper.